-Your doctor will also run a blood test to check the levels of potassium and calcium in your blood, as well as your kidney and thyroid function.
-Your doctor may also do a pregnancy test.
+You may also need a blood test to check the levels of potassium and calcium in your blood, as well as your kidney and thyroid function.
+You may also take a pregnancy test.

-He or she may also order an electromyography— a test that measures muscle activity and checks for muscle abnormalities—or a myelography—an imaging tool that creates a picture of your spinal cord.
+Your doctor may order an electromyography.
+This is a test that measures muscle activity and checks for muscle abnormalities.
+Another test that may be helpful is myelography, which is an imaging tool that creates a picture of your spinal cord.

-To ease pain from muscle cramps, you can apply a hot or cold compress to your sore muscles at the first sign of a spasm.
-You can use a hot cloth, a heating pad, a cold cloth, or ice.
+You can apply a hot or cold compress to your sore muscles at the first sign of a spasm to ease the pain of muscle cramps.
+You can use any of the following:

-If your pain does not improve, try taking an over-the-counter anti-inflammatory medication, such as ibuprofen.
-It may also help to gently stretch the sore muscles.
+If your pain doesn’t improve, try taking an over-the-counter, anti-inflammatory medication, such as ibuprofen.
+It may also help to stretch the sore muscles gently.

 Muscle cramps can interrupt your sleep.
 If this happens, talk to your doctor about a prescription muscle relaxer.
 This medication helps relax your muscles and calm spasms.

-If you have an underlying medical condition, discuss treatment options with your doctor.
+You should discuss treatment options with your doctor if you have an underlying medical condition.
 Controlling the underlying cause of muscle cramps can improve your symptoms and ease spasms.
-For example, if low calcium or potassium levels are triggering cramps, your doctor may recommend supplements.
+For example, your doctor may recommend supplements if low calcium or potassium levels are triggering cramps.

 The simplest way to prevent muscle cramps is to avoid or limit the exercises that strain your muscles and cause cramps.

-Make sure to drink enough liquid to avoid dehydration.
+- Make sure that you drink enough liquid to avoid dehydration.
 Your body loses more water when physically active, so increase your liquid intake when you exercise.

-Talk to your doctor about taking a vitamin supplement to ensure that your body receives the necessary supply of nutrients and minerals.
-You can also increase your calcium and potassium intake naturally by eating foods such as milk, bananas, and orange juice.
+- Talk to your doctor about taking a vitamin supplement to ensure that your body receives the necessary supply of nutrients and minerals.

 See a list of possible causes in order from the most common to the least.